An appropriate statistical approach for nonequilibrium particle production: Probability distribution, entropy, exponential and logarithm functions in Boltzmann, Tsallis and generic (non)extensive statistics

-The present script suggests that Boltzmann and Tsallis statistics are subdomains of generic (non)extensive statistics.
-The Tsallis nonextensive parameter $q$ is also included in BG; $q=1$, as well as in generic (non)extensive statistics; $c=0$ and $d=q$.
-The equivalence classes $(c,d)$ are intrinsic properties of the entire statistical space, where $(c,d)=(1,1)$ characterize Boltzmann statistics and $(c,d)=(0,q)$ represents the Tsallis type.
-The thermodynamic quantities either intensive or extensive, such as temperature, entropy, pressure, and energy density, should remain identical in the entire statistical space, i.e., they shouldn't be changing when moving from BG to Tsallis or to any other type of nonextensive statistics.
-The interpretations of $q$ and of $(c,d)$ aren't just dummy fluctuations but rather nonextensive statistical characterizations.
-Their nature is related to the properties of the relevant statistical ensemble.
+The current manuscript posits that Boltzmann and Tsallis statistics fall under the umbrella of generic (non)extensive statistics.
+The Tsallis nonextensive parameter $q$ is a part of both Boltzmann statistics when $q=1$ and generic (non)extensive statistics when $c=0$ and $d=q$.
+The equivalence classes $(c,d)$ are inherent characteristics of the statistical space as a whole, with $(c,d)=(1,1)$ representing Boltzmann statistics and $(c,d)=(0,q)$ corresponding to the Tsallis type.
+Thermodynamic quantities, whether intensive or extensive, such as temperature, entropy, pressure, and energy density, should remain consistent throughout the statistical space, ensuring that they do not vary when transitioning from Boltzmann statistics to Tsallis statistics or any other form of nonextensive statistics.
+The interpretations of $q$ and $(c,d)$ go beyond mere random fluctuations, serving as nonextensive statistical descriptors that are linked to the properties of the specific statistical ensemble.